LGBTQ stands for lesbian, gay, bisexual, trans (transgender/transsexual), and queer. Read about LGBTQ and other definitions.

 - Your employer cannot fire you for being LGBTQ.

-Beyond these basic rights, there are different rights for public and private employees.
-Public employees work for the county, state, or national government – for example at a local public school.
+Beyond these fundamental rights, there are different rights for public and private employees.
+Public employees work for the county, state, or national government, for example, those who work at a local public school.
 Private employees work for businesses, such as factories or stores.

 Employees with HIV

 If you have HIV, most workplaces have to keep your status private.
-They cannot tell other employees or people outside of work if you are HIV positive.
-But if your workplace has fewer than 15 people, your boss does not have to keep this private.
+They cannot tell other employees or people outside of work if you are HIV-positive.

 If you are undocumented, you have the same rights as other LGBTQ employees.
 The agency that monitors workplace discrimination cannot look at your citizenship.
-Your employer cannot punish you if you report discrimination.
-This is the law.
-But your employer might report you to immigration services.
-This is not allowed, but sometimes it happens.
+Your employer cannot punish you if you report discrimination; this is the law.
+But your employer could report you to immigration services; this is not allowed, but sometimes it happens.
 Find more information on undocumented rights at work.

 LGBTQ rights in housing

-Currently, 20 states and the District of Columbia support laws that stop transgender discrimination.
+Currently, many states and the District of Columbia support laws that stop transgender discrimination.
 If you rent or buy property in those states:

-- People cannot ask about your gender or sexual orientation.
+- People cannot ask about your gender identity or ask you about your sexual orientation.

 - People cannot turn you away because you are transgender or gay.